Effect or Treatment Heterogeneity? Policy Evaluation with Aggregated and Disaggregated Treatments: Supplementary Appendix (not for publication)

-For $(c.1.2)$ note that by (MA.1) and (H.5) in conjunction with Markov's inequality.
-For $(c.1.3)$, we have that also by (H.5) and Markov's inequality.
-For $(c.2)$ note that as by (H.5).
-Now note that $(c.3)$ is at most of rate $(c.1) + (c.2)$ which completes the covariance part.
+We bound the three components separately of the following decomposition: { } \paragraph{Part 1} { } For $(v.1)$ we can use the proof of Theorem 3.3 in SC for the $nATE$ and (MA.6) to obtain { } where, for $nATE$, $rATE$, and $\Delta$, tail are allowed to differ.
+For the second term we have { } For the third term we exploit (H.3) to obtain { } \paragraph{Part 2} Let $A_n = E_n[a_ia_i']$ and $\hat{A}_n = E_n[\hat{a}_i\hat{a}_i']$.
+We use (H.5) to bound the second term { } The covariance term is bounded by { } Now we use (H.5) and (MA.5) to bound $(c.1)$ { } with decomposing the BLP error using the rates in (H.5) and (MA.5) { } For $(c.1.2)$ note that { } by (MA.1) and (H.5) in conjunction with Markov's inequality.
+For $(c.1.3)$, we have that { } also by (H.5) and Markov's inequality.
+For $(c.2)$ note that { } as (H.5) implies { } Note that $(c.3)$ is at most of rate $(c.1) + (c.2)$ which completes the covariance.